roman-milk/roman-milk.github.io/controlling-dawn.md

+===

- ****** Controlling Dawn Ch.
-01 ****** bydawn1958© The intense convulsions caused Dawn great agony, but it was nothing compared to the discomfort of Ray's humiliation.
+The intense convulsions caused Dawn great agony, but it was nothing compared to the discomfort of Ray's humiliation.
 Her body twisted and turned and the onlookers loved the way she seemed to fight her molester.
 "No, dear gawd, make it stop."

  "I can see it.
 Everyone can see it.
 You're creaming all over Brenda's tongue and her puny cock," Ray whispered.
 "I love watching you climax.
 You did the right thing, honey.
 Now I won't tell your husband about your secret life."